Prince Charles guest edits anniversary edition of The Voice

 Royal said he was ‘so touched’ to help honour 40 years of the paper

-Prince Charles has guest edited the 40th anniversary edition of British black newspaper The Voice, featuring interviews with Idris Elba and Baroness Doreen Lawrence.
+Prince Charles has guest edited the 40th anniversary edition of British Black newspaper The Voice, featuring interviews with Idris Elba and Baroness Doreen Lawrence.

-Founded in 1982, The Voice is the only national British black newspaper operating in the UK.
+Founded in 1982, The Voice is the only national British Black newspaper operating in the UK.

-Charles said he was “so touched” to be asked to edit the special edition of the newspaper, which he said has “become an institution” over the years.
+Charles said he was “so touched” to be asked to edit the special edition of the newspaper, which he said had “become an institution” over the years.

-The royal’s edit, which will be published next week, marks some of the biggest achievements of the black community over the last four decades and celebrates his long-standing collaboration with black leaders.
+The royal’s edit, which will be published next week, marks some of the biggest achievements of the Black community over the past four decades and celebrates his long-standing collaboration with Black leaders.

-Community cohesion, education, the Commonwealth, faith and the arts are some of the themes in the edition.
+Community cohesion, education, the Commonwealth, faith and the arts are some of the themes covered in the edition.

 Luther star Idris Elba tells the newspaper how a Prince’s Trust grant at the age of 16 “opened doors that changed my life”, while Booker Prize-winning author Bernardine Evaristo reflects on her career, her role as president of the Royal Society of Literature and her support for the Duchess of Cornwall’s Reading Room.